 - Advanced lifter: someone who can only add weight to the bar every few weeks.
 At this level, training is typically organized into phases (or blocks).
 An advanced lifter would add weight to the bar at the end of every training phase.

-This definition helps people know whether they can get away with more straightforward programming and quicker weight progressions.
-You’d milk the beginner phase for as long as you can, gaining strength with fearsome speed.
-Then when that stops working, you switch to intermediate workout programs, persisting with them for as long as you can manage.
-When that stops working, you gear into advanced programming and fight for any hint of progress.
+Milk the beginner phase for as long as possible, gaining strength with fearsome speed.
+When that stops working, switch to intermediate workout programs, persisting with them for as long as you can.
+When that stops working, gear into advanced programming, fighting for gradual progress.

 Okay, so, let’s take a fresh look at these three physiques.
 The skinny guy on the left is probably a beginner, and the muscular guy on the right is likely a more advanced lifter, but it’s hard to say for sure.